-For CCD images, a temporary file, with the suffix BLV_TMP, is created once bias levels are subtracted and the overscan regions are trimmed.
-This file will be renamed with the FLT extension after the standard calibrations (flatfielding, dark subtraction, etc.) are complete.
+For CCD images, a temporary file, with the suffix BLV TMP, is created once bias levels are subtracted and the overscan regions are trimmed.
+This file is renamed with the FLT extension after the standard calibrations (flat fielding, dark subtraction, etc.) are complete.
 The FLT files will serve as input for cosmic ray rejection (if required).
-For CR-SPLIT exposures, a temporary 'cr-combined image' (CRJ_TMP) is created and then renamed with the extension CRJ once basic calibrations are complete.
-MAMA images are given the suffix FLT once calibrations are complete.
+For CR-SPLIT exposures, a temporary 'cr-combined image' (CRJ_TMP) is created and then renamed with the CRJ extension once basic calibrations are complete.
+Single MAMA images are given the FLT suffix once calibrations are complete.
 By definition, these images do not have an overscan region and are not affected by cosmic rays.
-The calibrated products of a REPEAT-OBS association will be several individually calibrated exposures (FLT) and a calibrated, summed image (SFL).
+The calibrated products of a REPEAT-OBS association will be several individually calibrated FLT exposures and a summed flat-fielded (but not cosmic-ray cleaned) SFL image.